jaxsonkieran/kreative-media/README.md

 ### Imagery
 *The imagery used on this website is from my own personal bank of content that I have taken.
 If required I will use [Pixabay](https://pixabay.com/) to get royalty free imagery, but at this time there is no requirement.
-* The images are housed on Cloudinary.
-Cloudinary provides a secure and comprehensive API for easily uploading media files from server-side code, directly from the browser or from a mobile application.
+* The images have all been converted to WebP.
 * I added 'loading=lazy' to the images as with lazy loading, a webpage starts off smaller than its full size and thus loads faster.
 Speedy web performance has numerous benefits, including better SEO, higher conversion rates, and an improved user experience.
-* Please note the images were sized down for online use.

 ### Videos
 * I wanted to include videos on my website but found it very difficult to ensure they were responsive on all devices without uploading the video into the website itself.
 I know it's better hosted online somewhere as it reduces the memory and will also help with speed.
-This led me to do a lot of research on [StackOverflow](https://stackoverflow.com/) which then led me to this responsive iframes article build through CSS which guided me through the process of making my videos responsive on all devices, credit Ben Marshall [Ben Marshall Responsive iframes](https://benmarshall.me/responsive-iframes/).
-* I also created a flexbox responsive video gallery on the work page that shows my social media/IG reels that have been created for certain brands.
+This led me to do a lot of research on [StackOverflow](https://stackoverflow.com/).
+I created a flexbox responsive video gallery on the work page that shows my social media/IG reels that have been created for certain brands.
 You can see the codepen here [Kieran Jackson Codepen](https://codepen.io/Kieran-Jackson/pen/eYXBVqa)

 ### Interactive Links
 *At the bottom of the Landing Page and footer, users can access the company social media links (Facebook and Instagram).
 Users can also click on the mobile phone which will allow them to ring.
 They can also click the email which will bring up their email application.
 Once these icons are clicked they all open in a new tab.